sfc-gh-acarson/container-services-react/README.md

 In a terminal window, browse to the cloned repo folder and execute the following commands:

 * Download and install the miniconda installer from https://conda.io/miniconda.html.
 (OR, you may use any other Python environment, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)).
-* Execute `conda create --name react-flask-env -c https://repo.anaconda.com/pkgs/snowflake python=3.9`
+* Execute `conda create --name react-templates-env -c https://repo.anaconda.com/pkgs/snowflake python=3.9`
-* Execute `conda activate react-flask-env`
+* Execute `conda activate react-templates-env`
 * Execute `conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas`

 ### Step 3: Install Flask

-In the same terminal window where you have `snowpark-spcs` env activated, execute `pip install Flask`
+In the same terminal window where you have `react-templates-env` env activated, execute `pip install Flask`

 ### Step 4: Install React And Its Components

-In the same terminal window where you have `react-flask-env` env activated, execute `npm install`
+In the same terminal window where you have `react-templates-env` env activated, execute `npm install`

 ## Build Application

-In the same terminal window where you have `react-flask-env` env activated, execute `npm run build` to build the application.
+In the same terminal window where you have `react-templates-env` env activated, execute `npm run build` to build the application.

 ### Run Application Locally